For many asylum-seekers, flying to Mexico is ticket to US

 Venezuelans still being released said they squeaked into Mexico before the visa requirement took effect and condemned the measure.

-“It’s a travesty,” said Daniel Sandrea, who flew to Mexico Jan.
+“It’s quite a journey,” said Daniel Sandrea, who flew to Mexico Jan.
 19 with his 13-year-old son and planned to settle in Chicago with a friend.

 Sandrea, 42, said he left Venezuela because he could no longer obey orders to threaten and harass opponents of President Nicolas Maduro as a police officer in the city of Merida.
-“We are fleeing a dictatorship,” he said while waiting for a bus to Phoenix at the the Regional Center for Border Health’s warehouse in Somerton, a sunbaked Yuma suburb of 14,000 people whose old Main Street buildings hint at its 19th-century roots.
+“We are fleeing a dictatorship,” he said while waiting for a bus to Phoenix at the Regional Center for Border Health’s warehouse in Somerton, a sunbaked Yuma suburb of 14,000 people whose old Main Street buildings hint at its 19th-century roots.

 U.S. authorities stopped Colombians — many of them relatively well-off — nearly 4,100 times in December, up from 73 times a year earlier.